Olympic torch begins journey across France after festive welcome in port city of Marseille

 The ship sailed into Marseille's old port with the French national anthem “La Marseillaise” echoing from the embankment and a French Air force flyover with planes first drawing the five Olympic rings and then the red-blue-white colors of the nation's flag.

 The ship docked on a pontoon resembling an athletics track and Manaudou carried the torch to mainland France.
-He handed it to French Paralympic sprinter Nantenin Keïta, who won a gold medal at the 2016 Olympics in Rio, to carry it to rapper Jul, a Marseille native, who lit a cauldron as tens of thousands cheered at the cordoned off area on the shore as thousands of others waved from balconies and windows overlooking the festivities.
+He handed it to French Paralympic sprinter Nantenin Keïta, who won a gold medal at the 2016 Olympics in Rio, to carry it to rapper Jul, a Marseille native, who lit a cauldron as tens of thousands cheered on the shore and thousands of others waved from balconies and windows.

 "We can be proud," said President Emmanuel Macron, who attended the ceremony to welcome the torch.